neimheadh/AngularBundle/docs/newAngularApp.md

   your feature and shared modules in this module.
 * The `shared` modules: Modules including elements used in several feature modules.
-At creation, a shared `ApiPlatformSharedModule` is created including the `ApiPlatformService` and typescript api endpoints abstraction classes.
+At creation, a shared `ApiPlatformSharedModule` is created including future typescript api endpoints abstraction classes.
 * The `feature` modules: Modules handling the features of your application.
 Your application should be composed by multiple feature modules, each of them managing a single area of your application.
-You can see a feature module as a mini stand alone application handling one fonctionnality of your full application.
+You can see a feature module as a mini stand alone application handling one function of your full application.

 To help the files inclusions, `@app`, `@core`, `@shared` and `@feature` compiler path are configured to access to different module paths.